-In this webinar librarians will illustrate how they are helping to develop research ecosystems and services, and apply tools and training for open science.
+In this recorded webinar librarians will illustrate how they are helping to develop research ecosystems and services, and apply tools and training for open science.

 Discover lessons learned from an Open Educational Resources (OER) pilot project and the development of an open access journals program at a university.
 Find out how another library introduced a culture of open science as they outline best practices around the development of their university’s research support and open science services.
 Lastly explore open science in terms of cross-sector collaboration from persistent identifiers to standard file formats and vocabularies.

 Introduction of research support and open science services at one of the largest universities in Finland

 Main steps of management and leadership processes in building up open science services

 Overview of an Open Educational Resources (OER) pilot project at a private university

 Developing and publishing two open access journals on the Digital Commons platform, one with student editors and one with an international team of faculty